carrotflakes/cleson/README.markdown

     (+ pattern ...)

 Try to match the first *pattern*.
-If it does not succeed, try the second one, etc.
+If that does not succeed, try the second one, etc.

 ### Let patterns